OWASP/Top10/2017/en/0x05-introduction.md

 ## Welcome to the OWASP Top 10 - 2017

 This major update adds several new issues, including two issues selected by the community - A8:2017-Insecure Deserialization and A10:2017-Insufficient Logging and Monitoring.
-Two key differentiators from previous OWASP Top 10 editions are the substantial community feedback in addition to the extensive data assembled from dozens of organizations (possibly the largest amount of data ever assembled in the preparation of an application security standard).
-This provides us with additional confidence that the new OWASP Top 10 addresses the most urgent application security issues currently facing organizations.
+Two key differentiators from previous OWASP Top 10 releases are the substantial community feedback and extensive data assembled from dozens of organizations, possibly the largest amount of data ever assembled in the preparation of an application security standard.
+This provides us with confidence that the new OWASP Top 10 addresses the most impactful application security risks currently facing organizations.

 The OWASP Top 10 for 2017 is based primarily on 40+ data submissions from firms that specialize in application security and an industry survey that was completed by over 500 individuals.
 This data spans vulnerabilities gathered from hundreds of organizations and over 100,000 real-world applications and APIs.
 The Top 10 items are selected and prioritized according to this prevalence data, in combination with consensus estimates of exploitability, detectability, and impact.